openMetadataInitiative/openMINDS_controlledTerms/README.md

 The openMINDS_controlledTerms repository is part of the open Metadata Initiative for Neuroscience Data Structures (openMINDS).
-It contains the schema templates as well as the corresponding terminologies (JSON-LDs) for all terms that are defined and maintained via the EBRAINS Curation service (EBRAINS terminology) and / or related ontologies.
+It contains the schema templates as well as the corresponding terminologies (JSON-LDs) for all terms that are defined and maintained via the EBRAINS Curation service and / or related ontologies.

 For more information on openMINDS in general, please go to the main repository:
 https://github.com/HumanBrainProject/openMINDS